Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 - On accessing the secret folder, a new username noted: ryan, need to crack its hash that is also provided in the secret folder

-- Crack hash with john the ripper: `john --format=raw-md5 stu_hash`
+- Crack hash with john the ripper: `john --format=raw-md5 ryans_hash`

 - Now access Webdav with the username ryan and the cracked password : by typing `dav://192.168.1.105/webdav/` in browser